Custom eLearning Solutions

 Example:

-A de‑escalation drill for ushers and house staff allows learners to practice speaking to an avatar representing a disruptive patron.
+Strengthen the live conversations that drive audience satisfaction, production efficiency, and brand consistency.
 AI analyzes their tone, physical distance, and adherence to policy language, then offers suggestions before they attempt the scenario again.
 Scores from the exercise roll up by venue and performance.

 Compliance Training